t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
 Less transfers also improves scalability, as origin servers can be protected from too many requests.
 Local caches furthermore improve reliability, since requests can be answered even if the origin server is temporarily not available.

+Caching usually only makes sense when the data is used by multiple participants.
+In the IoT, however, it might make sense to cache also individual data to protect constrained devices.
+Security often hinders the ability to cache responses.
+For IoT systems, object security may be preferable over transport layer security, as it enables intermediaries to cache respones while preserving security.

 ## Uniform Interface {#sec-uniform-interface}